Sleeps 3 dogs allowed

 Often referred to as the 'forgotten' part of Cornwall, the area around Rockwater is thrilling - beautiful, intriguing and unspoilt.
-Adventure down the steep cliff track from the cabin and you'll find three miles of sandy beach, while the coastal path is right on your doorstep, as are a host of pretty towns and villages.
+Adventure down one of the steep cliff tracks (please take care) and you'll find three miles of sandy beach, while the coastal path is right on your doorstep, as are a host of pretty towns and villages.
 Kingsand and Cawsand, for example, offer cobbly streets, coloured cottages and heaps of pubs and cafés: a real step back in time.
 Alternatively, you'll be charmed by the working fishing town of Looe and can wonder at the grandeur of the Mount Edgcumbe, Port Eliot and Anthony Estates.
 At the end of the day, it's just a hop, skip and jump back to your clifftop idyll for a relaxing evening and a quiet night's restorative sleep.
 And… breathe . . .

 You enter into the galley kitchen which leads off to the shower-room and dining-area.
-The galley kitchen has an original 1963 Calor gas cooker, combination microwave (with convection oven and grill) and fridge with ice-box.
+The galley kitchen has a gas cooker, combination microwave (with convection oven and grill) and fridge with ice-box.
 The shower-room has a shower, WC and wash-basin.

 Both the second bedroom with single bed and the sitting-area lead off from the dining-area.
 The sitting-area has a TV, DVD player and a coal-effect gas stove.
 The master bedroom has a double bed and leads off from the sitting-area.

 Availability, reservations and pricing : £688 to £1225 per week Powered by Classic Cottages

 All prices are £ per week per cottage.
 Where applicable the prices are inclusive of VAT.
 The prices are specified for Saturday changeover dates.